renesas-rz/rzg_hmi_sdk/docs/docs/faq/index.md

 ### Q. Does the Chromium included in HMI SDK v2.3.0.0 support hardware decoding?

 The Chromium included in HMI SDK v2.3.0.0 does not support hardware-accelerated video playback using HW codecs.
-However, support is planned for the next version.
+However, Chromium in HMI SDK v2.3.1.0 is now offering hardware-accelerated video playback.
-Graphics rendering in Chromium already utilizes hardware acceleration.
+Graphics rendering in Chromium utilizes hardware acceleration.

+### Q. In the Chromium Home Panel Demo, the seek bar in the video player doesn't seem to be working.

+Please refresh the browser and try again.